8 min read

 Best for: teams standardizing on Microsoft across CRM and service operations.

 Microsoft’s contact center offer starts at $110 per user/month for the core plan, with digital and voice variants also available.
-It is a compelling choice if your support stack already depends on Microsoft 365, Copilot, or Dynamics data.
-The biggest advantage is how naturally it plugs into a Microsoft-centric environment.
+If your support stack already depends on Microsoft 365, Copilot, or Dynamics data, the native integration is the main draw.
+Everything connects without extra plumbing.

 10. Zoho Desk Zia